-Day 9: Taktshang (Tiger's Nest) walk, Drukgyel Dzong
+Day 6: Hike to Taktshang (Tiger's Nest) monastery.
+Afternoon tours

-You will be served breakfast earlier this morning as the tour will drive to the foot of the Taktshang cliff.
-From here, you will set off on a 2-3 hour uphill hike to reach this monastery, resting on a sharp 800m-rock face.
+We start today with a short drive to the foot of the Taktshang cliff.
+From here, you will set off on a 2-3 hour uphill hike to reach this spectacular monastery, resting on a sharp 800m-rock face.
 Taktshang is one of Bhutan's most famous sites and translates to 'Tiger's Nest'.
 Legend has it that Guru Padmasambhava flew to this spot on the back of tigress in the 8th century.
 It was believed that he meditated here, which makes this temple a sacred pilgrimage destination for Buddhists.
 Lunch will be enjoyed at the Taktshang cafeteria located about two thirds of the way up.
-This trip takes 4-5 hours and you can also arrange to ride a pony for the uphill trek.

-That afternoon, you will be taken on a short sightseeing tour to Drukgyel Dzong, the fort of victorious Drukpas.
-A fire gutted this fort, but it remains famous for being the stand from which many Tibetan invasions were revolted.
-To the north, you can spot the dome of the sacred Mount Chomolhari or the 'mountain of the goddess'.

-The tour also stops at one of the oldest landmarks in Bhutan - the 7th century Kyichu Lhakhang, which was one of the 108 temples built in the Himalayas by the King Songtsen Gembo.
+This trip takes 4-5 hours overall and you can also arrange to ride a pony for the uphill trek, or shorten the journey by finishing at the cafe, which has great views of the monastery.
+In the afternoon we'll stop at one of the oldest landmarks in Bhutan - the 7th century Kyichu Lhakhang, which was one of the 108 temples built in the Himalayas by the King Songtsen Gembo.
 This enchanting sanctuary is regarded as one of the holiest shrines in Bhutan that embodies the arrival of Buddhism here.

-As night falls, you can amble through the streets of Paro or indulge in a hot stone bath at the hotel to ease your tired muscles.
+We'll also visit Ta Dzong, originally the Watch Tower for the Rinpung Dzong in Paro.
+It was later converted into the National Museum of the Kingdom and though it was badly damaged by an earthquake in 2011, it is now restored and re-opened as the country's best museum, boasting a wide range of antique thangkha paintings, textiles, weapons & armour, household objects and natural and historic artifacts.
+As night falls, you can amble through the streets of Paro or indulge in a hot stone bath at your hotel to ease your tired muscles.

-OVERNIGHT: Paro hotel MEALS: Breakfast EXTRAS: None
+OVERNIGHT: Paro 4-star hotel MEALS: Breakfast, Lunch, Dinner

+EXTRAS: None

-Day 10: Fly to Nepal, visit Bhaktapur ancient centre
+Day 7: Fly to Nepal, tour the ancient centre of Bhaktapur

 This morning we fly back to Kathmandu (aim to sit on the right hand side of the plane for the best views) and transfer to the ancient centre of Bhaktapur.
-(Note - again, this flight is not included in our tour price - see Tour Notes).
-Formerly a capital of the Kathmandu Valley, the pedestrianised centre of Bhaktapur is a World Heritage Centre and is full of squares and temples with some stunning wooden architecture.
+(Note - Again this flight is not included in the tour price but may be purchased separately or added as an extra option).
+Formerly a capital of the Kathmandu Valley, the pedestrianised centre of Bhaktapur a World Heritage Centre and is full of squares and temples with some stunning wooden architecture.
 Unfortunately, Bhaktapur was heavily damaged during the 2015 earthquake, though restoration efforts have been substantial.
 You have a guided tour here, as well as time to explore the narrow winding streets which bustle with life.

 In the afternoon we make a short drive uphill to the village of Nagarkot, which sits on a ridge at the north-eastern edge of the Kathmandu Valley.
-Accepted as probably the best of the valley's mountain views, from the village lodges and hotels you can see all the way from Kanchenjunga in the east, past the tiny (from here!) peak of Mt.
+Accepted as having probably the best of the valley's mountain views, from the village lodges and hotels you can see all the way from Kanchenjunga in the east, past the tiny (from here!) peak of Mt.
 Everest, to Dhaulgiri in the west.

+OVERNIGHT: Nagarkot 3-star hotel

+MEALS: Breakfast

-OVERNIGHT: Nagarkot hotel MEALS: Breakfast EXTRAS: Kathmandu-Paro-Kathmandu flights
+EXTRAS: Kathmandu-Paro-Kathmandu flights